google/oss-fuzz-gen/experimental/jvm/README.md

 # Auto-build OSS-Fuzz Projects from a GitHub Repository URL for Java Projects

-This directory contains the logic for running auto-harness generation on projects from scratch.
-This differs from the core OSS-Fuzz-gen, which focuses on enhancing existing OSS-Fuzz projects.
-The logic in this folder is primarily geared towards automatically creating build scripts and OSS-Fuzz projects from arbitrary code repositories.

-[OSS-Fuzz from scratch including core OSS-Fuzz-gen](#OSS-Fuzz-from-scratch- including-core-OSS-Fuzz-gen): Generating OSS-Fuzz projects from scratch using the auto-harnessing in this folder and then applying core OSS-Fuzz-gen onto the generated OSS-Fuzz project to produce a larger set of harnesses for a given project.
+This directory contains logic for automatically generating new OSS-Fuzz integrations for Java projects, including base files such as project.yaml, Dockerfile, and build scripts, along with dummy fuzzing harnesses for Fuzz-Introspector analysis.
+After generating a local analysis report with Fuzz-Introspector on the target projects, the core OSS-Fuzz-gen logic is invoked, referencing this report to produce a larger set of harnesses tailored for the specific project.
+The input to this process is a set of GitHub URLs for Java projects targeted for OSS-Fuzz integration.
+This directory is specifically designed for creating build scripts and OSS-Fuzz projects from scratch, distinguishing it from core OSS-Fuzz-gen, which focuses on enhancing existing OSS-Fuzz projects by automatically generating harnesses and project files from arbitrary code repositories.

 ## Usage